 The Saddlebrooke Barbershop Chorus, based in Saddlebrooke Arizona, is a chartered chorus of the International Barbershop Harmony Society.
 Our objective is to sing barbershop music to the best of our capabilities, have fun doing so and enjoy the comradeship of our fellow singers.
 Most barbershop choruses and quartets participate in annual competitions; we do not.
 We strive to put on an annual show in the DesertView Performing Arts Center and sing at retirement and assisted living facilities and for other local clubs and groups.

-We are very fortunate and proud to have Nancy Bergman as our director, leader, and teacher.
+Before Rob became our director, we were very fortunate to have Nancy Bergman as our director, leader, and teacher for many years.
+Nancy is now Director Emeritus, and still provides musical input to the group on occasion.
 Nancy has had a life time of involvement with barbershop in many responsible roles and is known internationally in both the women’s and men’s barbershop organizations.
 She was a member of a women’s international championship quartet and is a master arranger.
-You will note that almost all the songs we sing are arranged by Nancy.
+You may notice that almost all the songs we sing are arranged by Nancy.

 The chorus has been in existence for nearly 20 years.
 It was originally named the Canada del Oro Barbershop Chorus, to try to reach out to singers across the area north of Tucson.
 It is currently called (doing business as) the Saddlebrooke Barbershop Chorus, to reflect the fact that most members live in the SaddleBrooke community.

 We sing all of our music from memory and it’s probably the biggest challenge for us retired gentlemen.
 Where possible, we use electronic aids to assist in learning the music.

 We have minimal monthly dues, currently $15, and each singer is responsible for their "uniforms" for the annual show as well as for informal sing-outs we perform.
 We encourage our singers to be members of the Barbershop Harmony Society.